pressly/goose/README.md

 Notice the annotations in the comments.
 Any statements following `-- +goose Up` will be executed as part of a forward migration, and any statements following `-- +goose Down` will be executed as part of a rollback.

+By default, all migrations are run within a transaction.
+Some statements like `CREATE DATABASE`, however, cannot be run within a transaction.
+You may optionally add `-- +goose NO TRANSACTIONS` to the top of your migration file in order to skip transactions within that specific migration file.
+Both Up and Down migrations within this file will be run without transactions.

 By default, SQL statements are delimited by semicolons - in fact, query statements must end with a semicolon to be properly recognized by goose.

 More complex statements (PL/pgSQL) that have semicolons within them must be annotated with `-- +goose StatementBegin` and `-- +goose StatementEnd` to be properly recognized.
 For example: